rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 Figure 3 shows the behavior of the controller when pps-client is started.
 The figure shows frequency offset and corresponding time corrections recorded to `/etc/local/pps-offsets` when saving this file is requested from the [command line](#command-line) as `pps-offsets`.

 During the first 120 seconds (not shown in the figure), the controller made time corrections to get the time offset into a reasonable range but made no frequency corrections.
 Frequency offset correction was enabled at sequence number (second) 120.
 Over the next 600 seconds the pps-client controller adjusted the frequency offset to bring the system clock frequency into sync with the PPS.
-But how is it actually doing that?

 ![Offsets to 720 secs](pps-offsets-to-720.png)